rschristopher/ischristtrue.com/src/modern-views/christianity.md

 ## The Modern Church

 It is said that if there were a perfect church, it would cease being perfect the moment you joined -- and this is of course true as we are all sinners, irredeemable by our own actions.
-And while there can be no perfect church, it is clear that there exists false and heretical churches claiming to be Christian, actively promoting heresies.
+While there can be no perfect church, there unfortunately exists many churches actively promoting heresies.
 These are -- to be clear -- churches in the spirit of antichrist.
-These are not churches pointing towards the perfection that is Christ Jesus, these are churches pointing in the exact opposite direction of Christ.
+These are not churches pointing us towards the perfection that is Christ Jesus, these are churches pointing in the exact opposite direction of Christ.

 In other words, if we take the gospel to heart and submit ourselves completely to Christ, then it becomes clear that many modern Christian churches are preaching heretical messages contrary to the Biblical teachings of Christ.
-And yet simultaneously we are commanded to go to church, to be baptized and have communion.
+And yet simultaneously we are commanded to go to church, to be baptized and receive communion.

 This problem extends beyond the obvious transgender Marxist ideologues masquerading as Christians, but more subtly with female pastors and [moderm](index.md) political messaging from the pulpit, trying to modernize the church.